• About

 • Communicate your values effectively to your team.
 Encourage them to embody these values in their work.
 Spend some time examining where, in your practice, you and your team can incorporate your practice values and make them known to your patients and prospects.

 • Define your core values to give your teams the knowledge and confidence in knowing how you want business conducted on your behalf.
 This will instill your teams with confidence and allows your teams the freedom to act according to the roadmap you have given them.
-Check out the values that guide Optimize Practice Services.

 Norms: The Everyday Behaviors That Build Trust, Communication and Cadence in your Dental Practice